HCL-TECH-SOFTWARE/connections-automation/README.md

 # HCL Connections and Component Pack Automation Scripts

-This set of scripts is able to spin up end-to-end HCL Connections 7 with Component Pack and all the dependencies.
+This set of scripts is able to spin up end-to-end HCL Connections 8 with Component Pack and all the dependencies.
 They can be used as whole and set up end to end environment, including the set of fake users for a sake of quickly being able to log in and see how the application works, or they can can be used autonomously from each other.

 Before you start, please be sure to check out [Frequently Asked Questions](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/FAQ.md).

-For HCL Connections 7 dependencies this means that:
+For HCL Connections 8 dependencies this means that:

 * Database will be installed (IBM DB2, Oracle or Microsoft SQL Server), configured as per Performance tunning guide for HCL Connections, and license applied.
 Please note: the license, the same one from FlexNet, will be applied only to IBM DB2 v11.5.
 If you want to learn more about using HCL Connections with different database backends, please [check out this document](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/howtos/setup_connections_with_different_database_backends.md).
 * HCL Connections Wizard will populate the database with needed schemas and grants.
 * If needed for demo or even production purposes, OpenLDAP will be spun up and seeded with some demo users.
 OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere Application Server properly.
 * IBM TDI will be installed, configured, and run to populate profiles database in IBM DB2 with users from OpenLDAP
 * IBM Installation Manager will be set up on the nodes where IBM WebSphere Application Server Network Deployment needs to be installed.
 * IBM WebSphere Application Server Network Deployment will be set up where needed.
-Currently we tested it with Fixpack 16 and 18.
-By default, FP18 is going to be installed.
-Deployment manager and nodeagents profiles are going to be created, application security enabled, TLS certificated imported from LDAP, LDAP configured up to the point where it is ready to install HCL Connections 7.
+Currently we tested it with Fixpack 21.
+By default, FP21 is going to be installed.
+Deployment manager and nodeagents profiles are going to be created, application security enabled, TLS certificated imported from LDAP, LDAP configured up to the point where it is ready to install HCL Connections 8.
 * IBM HTTP Server is going to be installed, patched with the same fixpack as IBM WebSphere Application Server, and added to the deployment manager.
 * NFS server will be installed, including master and clients configurations and proper folders set.

-For HCL Connections 7 itself it means:
+For HCL Connections 8 itself it means:

 * The script will mount NFS shares needed for the shared data and message stores where needed.
 * Install and configure database (currently IBM DB2 and Oracle are supported)
-* HCL Connections 7 will be downloaded and installed.
+* HCL Connections 8 will be downloaded and installed.
 Any type of layout is supported and customizable.
 * In LotusConnections-config.xml dynamicHost will be updated.
 * Optionaly, Prometheus JMX exported will be enabled for all HCL Connections clusters.
 * Optionally, Moderation can be enabled as well.